 Capital assets, which include data processing software and hardware, tenant improvements, vehicles, furniture and fixtures, intellectual property, and equipment, are stated at cost net of accumulated depreciation.
 The Lottery capitalizes all assets that have a cost greater than \$5,000 and an expected useful life of more than one year.
-Depreciation and amortization are computed using the straight-line method over the estimated useful lives of 2 to 5 years, except for tenant improvements, which are amortized over their expected useful lives or the lease term, whichever is shorter.
+Tenant improvements are amortized over five years or the remaining lease term, whichever is shorter, and intellectual property is amortized over the remaining life at the time of acquisition or at the time of development.
+For all other capital assets placed into service on or after July 1, 2013, depreciation and amortization are computed using the straight-line method over the estimated useful lives of 4 to 10 years.
+Prior to July 1, 2013, depreciation and amortization were computed using the straight-line method over the estimated useful lives of 2 to 5 years.
 When assets are retired or otherwise disposed, the cost and related accumulated depreciation are removed from the accounts and any resulting gain or loss is reflected in the results from operations in the period of disposal.